josephnwachukwu/AngularStart/README.md

 ## A little about the code

 ### Index.html
-The Index.html holds the necessary scripts as well as the open graph and meta tags and the basic structure of the app.
+The Index.html holds the necessary scripts and basic structure of the app.

+* Meta Tags and open graph tags
+* js and css declarations
+* angular app initialization

 >
 ```html
 <!DOCTYPE html>